Rhyme dictionary: Reconstructed sound values

 Karlgren also sought to determine the phonetic values of the abstract categories yielded by the formal analysis, by comparing the categories of the Guangyun with other types of evidence, each of which presented their own problems.
 The Song dynasty rime tables applied a sophisticated featural analysis to the rime books, but were separated from them by centuries of sound change, and some of their categories are difficult to interpret.
 The so-called Sino-Xenic pronunciations, readings of Chinese loanwords in Vietnamese, Korean and Japanese, were ancient, but affected by the different phonological structures of those languages.
 Finally modern varieties of Chinese provided a wealth of evidence, but often influenced each other as a result of a millennium of migration and political upheavals.

 After applying a variant of the comparative method in a subsidiary role to flesh out the rime dictionary evidence, Karlgren believed that he had reconstructed the speech of the Sui-Tang capital Chang'an.

 Later workers have refined Karlgren's reconstruction.

-The initials of the Qieyun system are given below with their traditional names and approximate values:

 In most cases, the simpler inventories of initials of modern varieties of Chinese can be treated as varying developments of the Qieyun initials.
 The voicing distinction is retained in Wu Chinese dialects, but has disappeared from other varieties.
 Except in the Min Chinese dialects, a labiodental series has split from the labial series, a development already reflected in the Song dynasty rime tables.
 The retroflex and palatal sibilants had also merged by that time.
 In Min dialects the retroflex stops have merged with the dental stops, while elsewhere they have merged with the retroflex sibilants.
 In the south these have also merged with the dental sibilants, but the distinction is maintained in most Mandarin Chinese dialects.
 The palatal series of modern Mandarin dialects, resulting from a merger of palatal allophones of dental sibilants and velars, is a much more recent development.

 Assigning phonetic values to the finals has proved more difficult, as many of the distinctions reflected in the Qieyun have been lost over time.

 Karlgren proposed that type B finals contained a palatal medial /j/, a position that is still accepted by most scholars.
 However Pulleyblank, noting the use of these syllables in the transcription of foreign words without such a medial, claims the medial developed later.

 A labiovelar medial /w/ is also widely accepted, with some syllables having both medials.

 The codas are believed to reflect those of many modern varieties, namely the glides /j/ and /w/, nasals /m/, /n/ and /ŋ/ and corresponding stops /p/, /t/ and /k/.

 Some authors argue that the placement of the first four rhyme groups in the Qieyun suggests that they had distinct codas, reconstructed as labiovelars /ŋʷ/ and /kʷ/.

 Most reconstructions posit a large number of vowels to distinguish the many Qieyun rhyme classes that occur with some codas, but the number and the values assigned vary widely.